facebook/create-react-app/packages/react-scripts/template/README.md

 the service worker will be uninstalled.
 Note that depending on how `/service-worker.js` is served, it may take up to 24 hours for the cache to be invalidated.

+* To remove a file permanently from the cache, just add __ prefix to the file name.

 ### Offline-First Considerations

 1. Service workers [require HTTPS](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#you_need_https),